 Oh, Taïga.
 How can I protect you?
 By sending you away?
 Far from all the dangers and temptations… I just hope it will be enough!

 Taïga is visiting the princess girl again that night, but not through the mirror.
-In a dream she is the prisoner in the tower room, looking up at the blue summer night through the bars, waiting for the North Star.
+In a dream she is the young witch in the tower room…

 You have just finished reading about Taïga’s adventures in Italy, and her first night back in Vulturu.
 If you want to continue reading the Next Chapter…

 If you’d like to find out something about where the next Chapters will take Taïga and Granny …